StephanKnox/TOP_250_IMDB_MOVIES/README.md

 personal movie preferences.

 It consists of the input file containing TOP 250 IMDB movie titles, raw and staging S3 buckets, one of them linked to SFTP server, Postgres DB instance on RDS AWS as a serving layer and a Tableau report.
-Data ingestion is performed via python script app.py which acts as an entry point to the application and .sh script which splits the input file into 5 parts.
+All data ingestion and orchestration is performed via a python script app.py which acts as an entry point to the application.
+Shell script splits the input file into 5 parts before making request to OMDB API.

 Pipeline takes the input file splitted in 5 parts and makes a call to OMDB API for each title creating enriched files and uploads them over SSH to SFTP server on AWS linked to S3 "raw" bucket.